 Is applying early decision right for you?

-Most experts agree that early decision offers higher odds of getting accepted into a school.
-But applying ED also prevents you from comparing multiple financial aid packages.
+Most experts agree that ED offers higher odds of getting accepted into a school.
+But applying early decision also prevents you from comparing multiple financial aid packages.

-If you’re interested in applying ED, make sure these four statements are true for you:
+If you’re interested in applying early decision, make sure these four statements are true for you:

 - You’re prepared to apply elsewhere if your financial aid package falls short.
-Even though ED is binding, you can turn down the offer if the financial aid is insufficient.
+Even though early decision is binding, you can turn down the offer if the financial aid is insufficient.
 Make sure you’re prepared to send off other applications, just in case.

 Although it’s easy to get your heart set on a specific college, don’t forget about financial aid.
 In the end, your dream school shouldn’t just give you an amazing education — it should also help you avoid major student loan debt.